 Zion National Park is one of the most popular National Parks in Southern Utah and for a good reason.
 Narrow slot canyons, red and white sandstone formations, 3,000-foot vertical walls, and the Virgin River make the main canyon of Zion National Park a spectacular place to explore.

-When planning your first trip to Zion National Park, it is easy to get overwhelmed with questions.
+When planning a trip to Zion National Park, it is easy to get overwhelmed with questions.
 Where are the best hiking trails?
 How does the Park shuttle work?
 Do I need a permit?
 Where can I camp?
-Here in this Zion National Park Travel Guide, I answer all of these questions and break down everything you need to know for an amazing trip.
+In this Zion National Park Travel Guide, I answer all of these questions and break down everything you need to know for an amazing trip.

-The two car campgrounds in the Canyon are less than 1/2 a mile from the Visitors Center.
-Sites are $16 or $18 for a site with an electric hookup.
+There are two drive-in campgrounds in the main Zion Canyon and they are less than 1/2 a mile from the Visitors Center at the entrance of the park.
+Sites are $20 for tent camping or $30 for a site with an electric hookup.
 All sites have picnic tables, a fire pit, and access to potable water, bathrooms, and trash containers.
 No showers are available at the campsites.

 Zion’s Watchman Campground

-Zion National Park’s Watchman Campground is directly behind the Visitors Center and has a total of 183 tent and electric sites that are available year round.
-However, reservations are required from March through November and can be made online.
-Reservations are accepted 6 months in advance and can fill up quickly.
-So as soon as you have your trip dates, you should immediately make a reservation.
+Zion National Park’s Watchman Campground is directly behind the Visitors Center and has a total of 190 tent and electric sites that are available year-round.
+Reservations are required from March through November and can be made online.
+Reservations are accepted 6 months in advance and fill up quickly, so as soon as you have your trip dates, you should immediately make a reservation.
 Regulations and a map of Watchman campground can be found here.

 Zion’s South Campground

 Zion National Park’s South Campground is just north of the Visitors Center on the main road and has a total of 117 non-electric sites.
 The campground is open from March through October and sites are only available through reservations up to 14 days in advance.
 A map and regulations for the South Campground can be found here.